eclipse-archived/codewind-docs/docs/_documentations/installoncloud.md

 http://<che ingress domain>/f?url=<hosted devfile URL>
 ```

-We provide a ready to use devfile with some sample projects and the Codewind plugins.
+We provide a ready to use devfile with the Codewind plugins.
 To create a workspace from it:
 ```
 http://<che ingress domain>/f?url=https://raw.githubusercontent.com/eclipse/codewind-che-plugin/master/devfiles/0.3.0/devfile.yaml
 ```